ResetXPDR/DynamicLOD_ResetEdition/README.md

 - FSR3 FG is now supported for MSFS 2024 as of SU2.
   - Although FSR3 FG can be implemented with an adaptive multiplier, MSFS currently implements it with a fixed 2X multiplier that is active regardless of whether MSFS has the focus or not.
 - Multi Frame Generation (MFG), when set within MSFS settings, can now be auto detected in MSFS 2024 but may also be manually set in the app if MFG has been configured in nVidia settings instead.
-  - Users with 5000 series nVidia GPUs will be presented with an MFG Multiplier dropdown control on the UI.
-  - When set to MFG Off (Auto in upcoming v0.5.6), the app will read the MFG setting from MSFS and configure the FPS display accordingly.
+  - When set to GFX Mode Auto, the app will read the MFG setting from MSFS and configure the FPS display accordingly.
-  - When set to any other value, match the app's MFG multiplier with the MFG value you have configured for MSFS in nVidia settings.
+  - When set to any other value, match the app's FG multiplier with the MFG value you have configured for MSFS in nVidia settings.
-  - A known issue in v0.5.5 is that the MFG dropdown setting isn't loaded correctly when the app starts, resulting in the MFG Off being selected by default.
-This will be fixed in v0.5.6.
-  - The dropdown can be removed from the UI by setting MfgModeMultEnabled to false in DynamicLODCommon_ResetEdition.config in the app root directory, after which the app will behave as if it were set to Auto.
-- Detection of all FG types other than LSFG is automatic within 5 seconds of making the change.
-Detection of LSFG is normally only performed upon starting a flight.
-If LSFG is started after this detection is normally performed, press the Reset button for it to be detected.
+- Detection of all FG types is automatic within 5 seconds of making the change.
 - Only one type of FG can be active at a time for the app to show FPS correctly.
 In particular, using native nVidia or the FG mod AND LSFG will cause incorrect FPS calculations in the app because they function differently when MSFS loses focus.
 Choose one or the other if you want to use them with this app.

 My default MSFS graphics settings are messed up and each time I try to change them back they get messed up again.
 How do I fix this?